 One of the main features and not to miss sights in Orvieto is the Duomo of Orvieto.
 Her gold facade shines brightly against the pastel colored pink and green marble.
 The interior was familiar with the dark and lighter marble alternating in a stripy pattern, just like inside the Siena and Pisa Duomo.

 Sadly, I was too late to join one of the underground tours of Orvieto.
-The city is famous for her underground maze-like structure and you can visit the tunnels with a tour from the local tourist office.
+The city is famous for its underground maze-like structure and you can visit the tunnels with a tour from the local tourist office.

 I did enjoy the views from the village edges and the lovely narrow streets of Orvieto.
 The town does have that old Italian charm but the rain clouded my judgment slightly.